Welcome to MCExtensions!

 Welcome to the API Documentation

-This is the official reference for the MCExtensions JavaScript API — your gateway to creating powerful and dynamic Minecraft server extensions using nothing but JavaScript.
+This is the official reference for the MCExtensions JavaScript API — your toolkit for building real-time Minecraft server features using plain JavaScript.

 const ext = MCExt.registerExtension("myExtension", {